Audrey-Costa/Audrey-Costa/README.md

 <h1>Audrey Costa</h1>

 <p align="left">My full name is Audrey Wallace da Costa Barros, but you can call me just Audrey and I'm almost a full stack developer graduate from Driven Education.
-Born in Brazil, I love music, animes, games, science and technology.</p>
+I was born in Brazil, I love music, animes, games, science and technology.</p>

-My first contact with programming was python but actually I've been working with **Javascript / Typescript**, **Node**, **React**, **MongoDB**, **PostgreSQL** and some others technologies.
+My first contact with programming was python but recently I've been working with **Javascript / Typescript**, **Node**, **React**, **MongoDB**, **PostgreSQL** and some others technologies.

 <div align="center">
   <h3>Hi There 👋</h2>